santisq/PowerShellKusto/docs/en-US/Invoke-KustoControlCommand.md

 ## DESCRIPTION

-The `Invoke-KustoControlCommand` allows to invoke management commands also known as control commands over an Azure Data Explorer Cluster.
+The `Invoke-KustoControlCommand` cmdlet allows you to invoke management commands also known as control commands over an Azure Data Explorer Cluster.
 For detailed information on this topic check out [__Management commands overview__](https://learn.microsoft.com/en-us/kusto/management/?view=microsoft-fabric).

 ## EXAMPLES